Portrait of Anja Thieme

 About

-For more up-to-date information, please visit my homepage: https://designandwellbeing.com/
+For more information, please visit my homepage: https://designandwellbeing.com/ (opens in new tab)

 Past projects at Microsoft include:

-• Project Talia, which investigated the use of ML models to improve the quality of care delivered through online psychotherapy programs.
+• Project Talia investigated the use of ML models to improve the quality of care delivered through online psychotherapy programs (specifically CBT).

-• Project Tokyo that developed an interactive, computer-vision based system to extend the capabilities of people who live with vision impairments.
+• Project Tokyo developed an interactive, computer-vision based system to extend the capabilities of people with vision impairments.

-• Project Torino, and its commercialized counterpart Code Jumper, a collaborative learning environment for teaching children how to code independent of their visual abilities.
+• Project Torino, and its commercialized counterpart Code Jumper (opens in new tab), provide a collaborative learning environment for teaching coding to children independent of their visual abilities.

-• Disruptive Displays, a research project that explored alternative approaches to designing and configuring digital displays (as a material that can be cut, folded, and externally imaged).
+• Disruptive Displays explored new ways to design and configure digital displays as flexible, reconfigurable materials that can be cut, folded and externally imaged.